 The problem is that the parse_context function returns the value returned from parse, so the lifetime of the return value of parse_context is tied to the lifetime of the Parser as well.
 But the Parser instance created in the parse_context function won’t live past the end of the function (it’s temporary), and context will go out of scope at the end of the function (parse_context takes ownership of it).

 Rust thinks we’re trying to return a reference to a value that goes out of scope at the end of the function, because we annotated all the lifetimes with the same lifetime parameter.
-That told Rust the lifetime of the string slice that Context holds is the same as that of the lifetime of the reference to Context that Parser holds.
+The annotations told Rust the lifetime of the string slice that Context holds is the same as that of the lifetime of the reference to Context that Parser holds.

-The parse_context function can’t see that within the parse function, the string slice returned will outlive both Context and Parser, and that the reference parse_context returns refers to the string slice, not to Context or Parser.
+The parse_context function can’t see that within the parse function, the string slice returned will outlive Context and Parser, and that the reference parse_context returns refers to the string slice, not to Context or Parser.

-By knowing what the implementation of parse does, we know that the only reason the return value of parse is tied to the Parser is because it’s referencing the Parser’s Context, which is referencing the string slice, so it’s really the lifetime of the string slice that parse_context needs to care about.
+By knowing what the implementation of parse does, we know that the only reason the return value of parse is tied to the Parser is because it’s referencing the Parser’s Context, which is referencing the string slice.
+So, it’s really the lifetime of the string slice that parse_context needs to care about.
 We need a way to tell Rust that the string slice in Context and the reference to the Context in Parser have different lifetimes and that the return value of parse_context is tied to the lifetime of the string slice in Context.

-First we’ll try giving Parser and Context different lifetime parameters as shown in Listing 19-15.
-We’ll use 's and 'c as lifetime parameter names to be clear about which lifetime goes with the string slice in Context and which goes with the reference to Context in Parser.
-Note that this won’t completely fix the problem, but it’s a start and we’ll look at why this isn’t sufficient when we try to compile.
+First, we’ll try giving Parser and Context different lifetime parameters, as shown in Listing 19-15.
+We’ll use 's and 'c as lifetime parameter names to clarify which lifetime goes with the string slice in Context and which goes with the reference to Context in Parser.
+Note that this solution won’t completely fix the problem, but it’s a start.
+We’ll look at why this fix isn’t sufficient when we try to compile.

-Filename: src/lib.rs
+src/lib.rs

 struct Context<'s>(&'s str);